hasura/graphql-engine/docs/graphql/manual/migrations/existing-project.rst

 .. note::

-   Migrations are only created when using the Console though CLI.
+   Migrations are only created when using the Console through CLI.

 Step 6: Apply the migrations to another instance of the GraphQL engine
 ----------------------------------------------------------------------